zxdong262/dynamo-sequelize/README.md

 - Only support Model methods: `find`, `findAll`, `findOne`, `create`, `findByPk`, `update`.
 - `find`, `findOne` and `findAll` only support `where` query.
 - `update` only support `where` query.
-- By default id is hash key, support other hash key with `unique: true`.
+- Support hash key with `primaryKey: true`.
-- All `where` query must have at least one hash key.
+- All `where` query keys must have non empty value.
 - Set envs through .env file, check [.env.sample](.env.sample) for detail.
 - Supported data types: